Diébédo Francis Kéré: Teaching

-Kéré has worked as a lecturer at the Technical University of Berlin.
+Kéré has worked as a lecturer at Technische Universität Berlin.
 In spring 2011, he lectured at Virginia Tech, Washington University, and the University of Texas.
 The following summer he lectured at the University of Wisconsin in Milwaukee, and in autumn 2012 he was a visiting professor at Harvard.
 He also taught at the Accademia di Architettura di Mendrisio.
 Kéré accepted a newly created professorship for Architectural design and Participation at the Technical University of Munich in 2017.
 He was awarded a visiting professorship at the Yale School of Architecture.
 In 2021 Kéré took a position as guest professor at the Bauhaus University in Weimar, Germany.

 Architecture and design projects in Gando

-Kéré began working to design a school for his home village of Gando while he was enrolled at the Technical University of Berlin.
+Kéré began working to design a school for his home village of Gando while he was enrolled at Technische Universität Berlin.
 The collaborative processes Kéré developed with Gando inhabitants and the innovative, local and ecological techniques and materials they created led Kéré to receive a Global Award for Sustainable Architecture in 2009.